Close

 How do I protect my kitten from fleas and other parasites?

-During your kitten’s grooming routine, look for signs like frequent scratching, tiny black specks (flea dirt), or visible fleas.
-Because 5-week-old kittens are still very delicate, talk to your vet about safe, age-appropriate treatments to get rid of fleas before using any over-the-counter products.
+During grooming, check for signs like scratching, flea dirt, or visible fleas.
+Because 5-week-old kittens are delicate, ask your vet about safe, age-appropriate treatments before using any over-the-counter products.

-Establishing a daily routine is one of the best things you can do to support your kitten’s growth.
-From scheduled feedings to playtime and winding down at night, consistency helps them feel safe and secure.
+Establishing a daily routine is one of the best ways to support your kitten’s growth.
+From scheduled feedings to playtime and winding down at night, consistency helps them feel secure.
 As your kitten develops, these routines will naturally evolve, supporting both their physical health and emotional well-being.